 Grazing Walks

-Use the Grazing Walks Wool Towns and Mid Suffolk maps as your starting point to help you discover walks and great food, off the beaten track.
+Use the Grazing Walks for the Wool Towns and Mid Suffolk to discover walks and great food, off the beaten track.

 Wool Towns - Pick a location and explore the villages between the wool towns, finding new places to walk and eat.